Requests Last Week

 Adjust or add mocks using one or more request-matching mechanisms like comparing the path, query parameters, or header values.

 Copy a workspace's HTTP(S) address and add it to the configuration file of the service you would like to test.
 Now you are ready to run tests without the need to call live third-party services.

-Share workspaces with your teammates or business partners.
-They can modify and create mocks assigned to your account.
-Your business partners can set up mocks so you can test integration with their systems.
-You can also create mocks for your business partners to consume while you are still testing your application.
+You may share your HTTP mocks with your teammates.
+Your business partners can set up HTTP API mocks so you can test integration with their systems.
+You can also create mocks for your business partners to consume while you are still developing or testing your service.